TasS-RV/FFT-executable-tool/README.md

 3. Video/ image instruction of the various features of the tool and how to use it (video for internal iNetic staff, image guide for external users of the tool)

 <hr>
+The actual `.exe` executable is not located in this repository.
+To run the tool in python, make sure you have all the required packages.

+1. Install all dependencies by:
+`pip install -r required_packages.txt`

+(This contains all the required libraries and packages - although this is NOT a distilled list, and contains various other packages used in development of this tool, but not strictly required to run the tool program itself).

+2. The run the script:
+`python integrated_FFT_GUI.py`

 Some pertinent notes about the files in this workspace: